 Interns work five days per week under the supervision of a staff member in the department or office to which they are assigned.

-Support the development of internal gender and human rights capacity-building materials, which may require supporting and organizing meetings and webinars, carrying out background research, drafting surveys and communication materials, and other, similar tasks as required.
+Support the development of internal human rights and social inclusion capacity-building materials, which may require supporting and organizing meetings and webinars, carrying out background research, drafting surveys and communication materials, and other, similar such tasks as required.

-Support the development of other gender-mainstreaming materials such as reports, publications, concept notes etc, including by carrying out background research, attending and supporting relevant meetings and events, as well as any other relevant tasks.
+Support the development of other human rights materials such as reports, publications, concept notes etc, including by carrying out background research, attending relevant meetings and events.

 Support the Associate Human Rights and Social Inclusion Officer as otherwise required.